Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Toledo Stats and Trends

-- Toledo has played seven games, with three wins against the spread.

-- The Rockets have been underdogs by 2.5 points or more once this year and covered the spread.
+- The Rockets covered the spread in their only game when underdogs by 2.5 points or more.

-- Toledo's games this season have hit the over on one of six set point totals (16.7%).
+- Toledo's games this year have gone over the total in one out of six opportunities (16.7%).

-- In games that Toledo picks up more than 319.4 yards, the team is 3-2 against the spread and 3-3 overall.
+- When Toledo piles up more than 319.4 yards, the team is 3-2 against the spread and 3-3 overall.

 - This year the Rockets have two turnovers, seven fewer than the Broncos have takeaways (9).